 If the openings for utility lines are large, rats can easily make it in.

 Here are the problems that can occur with the presence of rodents in your home:

 - Rodents chew wood, paper, cloth, wires, and everything that they find helpful for building their nests.

 - Rats chewing wires can cause electrical issues and power failures.
-They chew through wires to build their nests and to store their food.
+They chew through wires to build their nests and store their food.

 - Mice start reproducing by the time they are 4 to 6 months old and can have babies any time of the year.
-Each year, a female gives birth to 5 to 10 litters.
+Each year, a female gives birth to 5 to 10 liters.